E-niek/x86_64-asm-tutorials/notes/004-Hello_World_in_Assembly.md

    - `_start` - Is conventionally used as the starting point for an assembly program, though you could use any other label.

 5. `_start:` - Definition of the `_start:` label.
-   - A `label` defines a location in the code and are used to name specific points in the code.
+   - A `label` defines a location in the code and is used to name specific points in the code.
-   - The label itself **doesnt' execute anything** but the code following the label does.
+   - The label itself **doesn't execute anything** but the code following the label does.
    - Labels helps to jump to a block of code after certain conditions or just reference that block of code.
-   - Any code palced **directly after the label, with indentation**, is associated with that label.
+   - Any code placed **directly after the label, with indentation**, is associated with that label.
    - Code that is not **indented** or that **has another label**, marks the beginning of a new block of code.

 6. `mov rax, 1` - Moves value 1 (system call number for `sys_write`) into rax register.